data-apis/scipy-2023-presentation/paper.rst

 ..
 TODO: consider inserting Figure 1 from year 1 report

-The genesis for the consortium grew out of many conversations among maintainers during 2019-2020.
+The genesis for the Consortium grew out of many conversations among maintainers during 2019-2020.
 During those conversations, it quickly became clear that any attempt to write a new reference library to fix the current fragmentation was infeasible.
 Unlike in 2005, too many different use cases and varying